inter-zz-nap/devstack/tools/xen/README_XCP.md

     Configure system for bridge networking
     You *MUST* now reboot your system

-Obey XCP commands and reboot your server.
+Obey XCP and reboot your server.

 Step 3: Prepare Dom0
 -------------------